 View our Community Profile Book submitted for the 2015 visit by the Communities in Bloom judges.

-We were the proud recipient of the 2015 CIB Tidiness Award, presented in Kamloops at the Symposium in October 2015.
+In 2015 we were the proud recipient of the CIB Tidiness Award, presented in Kamloops at the Symposium in October 2015.

 This particular prize was awarded to the City in recognition of its numerous programs which encourage community engagement and promote environmental stewardship and cleanliness.
 These initiatives include: